 Kuwait contributes far more foreign aid than it receives.
 In 2015-16, the US provided just \$58,000 to train Kuwaitis in nuclear security issues and \$3,000 for the country's counternarcotic effort.
-Kuwait is a major donor, contributing some 2.1% of its GDP to foreign aid, 3 times the UN Official Development Assistance target of 0.7%.
+Kuwait in 2023 contributed some .04% of its GDP to foreign aid, a decrease of 87.6% from 2022.
 For example, the country has provided over \$9 billion to support civilian victims in Syria and Iraq, and in 2018, joined Saudi Arabia and the UAE to donate \$2.5 billion to Jordan to host Syrian and Iraqi refugees.
 Further, through the Kuwait Fund for Arab Economic Development, Kuwait has disbursed over \$23.3 billion in assistance to 108 countries since its establishment in 1961.